-Risks at the time of an abortionThe risk of problems occuring during an abortion is low.
+Risks at the time of an abortionThe risk of problems occurring during an abortion is low.
 However, there are more likely to be problems if an abortion is carried out later in a pregnancy.
-The low risks associated with abortions are:

-Risks after an abortionAfter an abortion, the main risk is infection in the womb, usually caused by a failure to completely remove all of the foetus and associated tissue.
+Risks after an abortionAfter an abortion, the main risk is infection in the womb.
+This happens if traces of the pregnancy have not been removed.

 If you have an infection after an abortion, you may bleed heavily from your vagina and have some period-like pain.
 Antibiotics are usually used to treat the infection.

-Repeated abortions can cause damage to the entrance of the womb (cervix), and increase the risk of late miscarriages.
+Repeated abortions can cause damage to the entrance of the womb (cervix).

 After an abortion, you may have some period-type pains, and some vaginal bleeding, which should gradually lessen after a few days.
 Most women can return to their usual activities within a day or so.